 We care about our employees, contractors, and customers and our efforts will ensure that we are prepared to manage potential impacts from the spread of COVID-19 as we monitor the developments closely.
 We're here to help our customers through financial hardship.
 We're suspending disconnects for customers unable to pay their bills and waiving new late payments charges through at least May 1st.
 We'll be working with customers on a case-by-case basis to establish payment arrangements and identify energy assistance options to address their specific needs.

 Energy saving opportunities exist in almost any food service operation, whether it's an elegant restaurant or the company cafeteria.
-ComEd Energy Efficiency Program offers incentives for electronically commutated motors, demand ventilation controls, walk-in cooler and freezer controls, and a wide range of ENERGY STAR® food service equipment.
+The ComEd Energy Efficiency Program offers incentives for electronically commutated motors, demand ventilation controls, walk-in cooler and freezer controls, along with a wide range of ENERGY STAR® food service equipment.

 1-855-433-2700 during normal business hours to speak with a ComEd Energy Efficiency Program representative or send an email to:

 Ready to apply?
 See why you should take advantage of our online application for standard measures.

 Funds are limited and will be provided on a first-come, first-served basis.

 Effective January 1, 2018, the ComEd Energy Efficiency Program is responsible for verifying that an Energy Efficiency Service Provider or installing contractor is certified by the ICC for the installation of applicable measures prior to any incentive or rebate payout.